-Cooperation comes in two versions, it reveals a «weak» form (obedience, followership) and a «strong» form (equity, partnership, egalitarian mutuality).
-Although the two represent rather two ends on a continuum and many mixed forms will be found in between, we will only discuss the extremes for reasons of simplification.
-We will present findings on the drifts in the concepts and practices of leadership, discuss the theory of cooperation and will present an understanding of an ethics of leadership as facilitating and maintaining cooperation.
+Cooperation can be conceptualized as manifesting in either a “weak” form (based on compliance, obedience, followership) or a “strong” one (implying equity, partnership, egalitarian mutuality).
+While many mixed forms are found on the continuum in between, for the sake of simplification, we discuss mainly these two extreme ends.
+Below we present findings on the shifts in leadership concepts and practices, discuss the theory of cooperation, and offer an ethical model of leadership as one that facilitates and maintains cooperation.

-This will be done in the context of labor and work as well as against the background of work related productivity.
+This analysis is carried out in the context of labor and work, and against the background of work-related productivity.

-Drifts in the concepts and practices of leadership
+Shifts in leadership concepts and practices

-2.1.
-What is leadership?
+2.1 What is leadership?

-Leadership is basically and first of all a function in a social system.
-Human’s basic social orientation assumed, it’s one of the forces to counterbalance a social entropy, the “natural” tendency of social systems to fall apart.
-(Aya, 1978; Deutsch, 2011, S. 253; Elias, 2000).
-The main objective of this function is to reduce complexity which origins from human’s contingency, i.e. people usually have options to decide differently and to do different things.
-This way, leadership provides orientation, limits potential actions and focusses toward intentional plans, thus alignment is established.
-These may be plans of individuals who need others to implement them or collective plans that are developed and pursued jointly.
-When leadership takes place psychological and social influence is used to execute a limitation and set focus towards something which is desired at a given moment: «Leadership today is seen as an extraordinary influence that is found in a person or group» (Praszkier, 2018, p.
+Leadership is first of all a function in a social system.
+Assuming the basic social orientation of humans, it is one of the forces that counterbalances social entropy, or the “natural” tendency of social systems to disintegrate over time (Aya, 1978; Deutsch, 2011, p.
+253; Elias, 2000).
+This function’s main objective is to reduce the complexity originating from human contingency, i.e., the fact that people may take a wide range of differing decisions and engage in many diverse actions.
+In this way, leadership provides orientation, limits the scope of potential actions, and channels the latter toward intentional plans, thereby creating greater alignment.
+The plans towards which action is channeled may originate with individuals who need others to implement them, or be both developed collectively and pursued jointly.
+When leadership is exercised, psychological and social influence is used to endorse a limitation that directs focus toward the goal currently sought: “Leadership today is seen as an extraordinary influence that is found in a person or group” (Praszkier, 2018, p.
 10).

-On the basis of a basic model of “distributing influence”, leadership research has been looking for the characteristics of a) the leader, b) the follower and c) the process which explains the relationship, particularly distribution of influence and d) the outcome of different forms or leadership for a) and b) as well as performance indicators such as productivity, quality, but also innovation etc. Another stream of research has been dealing with a variety of ideas, concepts, theories, practices etc. on how leadership is being or could be done.
+Using a basic “distribution of influence” model, leadership research seeks to identify the characteristics of a) the leader, b) the follower, and c) the processes explaining their relationship, particularly the distribution of influence in it.
+Leadership research also investigates the outcomes of different forms or leadership for a) and b), as well as their effect on performance indicators, such as productivity, quality, innovation, and more.
+Another more theoretical stream of research has been exploring a variety of ideas, concepts, theories, practices, etc. on how leadership is being or could be exercised.

-One of the well-known forms of leadership comes as «hierarchy» (ranked order, literally from Ancient Greek: authority of the priests).
-Rank has been attached to individuals and symbolized for the sake of “usability”, e.g. as the chief, the boss, the king etc. However, rank is only working if most if not all actors in a system accept the principle of rank.
-Its basis is rooted in the «rule of force», which means the stronger, the one who has more resources, will prevail at the end.
-The strongest could just take what he wants (Tufts, 1918, p.
-29), however we will show that it would be shortsighted to act in this manner, at least under conditions that require the solution of complex tasks, as is often the case today.
+A well-known form of leadership is referred to as “hierarchical” (meaning ranked order, literally from the ancient Greek, “authority of the priests”).
+Rank has been attached to individuals and crystallized into symbolic forms for the sake of convention, e.g., as the chief, the boss, the king, etc. However, rank can succeed in ordering a social system only if all or most actors within that system accept rank as a governing principle.
+This principle of using rank as a form of leadership is rooted in the “rule of force,” which means that the stronger, i.e., the one wielding more resources, prevails.
+Thus, in such a system, the strongest could theoretically advance just his or her own agenda (Tufts, 1918, p.
+29).
+However, we shall show that it is actually shortsighted to act according to this principle, at least under conditions that require the solution of complex tasks, as is often the case today.

-Extreme forms of hierarchy would be either Autocracy, where just one person holds the ultimate power or Oligarchy, where a group of people are acting as they want.
+The extreme forms of hierarchy are autocracy, where one person holds the ultimate power, and oligarchy, where a group of people rules without being accountable to the rest of the system.